 Gibraltar National Museum archaeologists have been searching since 2012 to find possible habitations that had been blocked by sediment and rocks in Vanguard Cave, which is only one part of the vast UNESCO World Heritage site called the Gorham’s Cave Complex.

-Now, the 13-meter (42-foot) deep chamber, located at the back of the cave, has been unearthed by Finlayson’s team, marking a milestone in Neanderthal research.
+Now, the thirteen-meter (42-foot) deep chamber, located at the back of the cave, has been unearthed by Finlayson’s team, marking a milestone in Neanderthal research.

 Neanderthal Cave shells taken from the sea are evidence of habitation

-There were also remains of lynx, hyena and griffon vultures and scratch marks made on the wall, most likely by a small bear, whose remains were also found at the site.
+There were also remains of lynx, hyena, and griffon vultures as well as scratch marks on the wall, most likely by a small bear, whose remains were also found at the site.

-These hominins, who were in the Stone Age era of cultural development, lived in Europe for many centuries before dying out as a distinct people 40,000 years ago.
+These hominins, who were in the Stone Age era of cultural development, lived in Europe for many centuries before dying out as a distinct people forty thousand years ago.

 Living in and adapting to the sometimes harsh climates of Europe long before Homo sapiens entered the continent, the two peoples must eventually have intermixed a great deal.